discordeno/discordeno/README.md

 ## Beginner Developers

+Don't worry a lot of developers start out coding their first projects as a Discord bot(I did 😉) and it is not so easy.
+With Discordeno, I tried to build it in a way that solved all the headaches I had when first starting out coding bots.
 If you are a beginner developer, please use a boilerplate: The official one is at: [GitHub](https://github.com/Skillz4Killz/Discordeno-bot-template) but there will be more listed on the website.
 It is a beautiful website indeed!
 Check it out!

 **Modular commands, arguments, events, inhibitors, monitors, tasks.**